EMGuyant/inquisitive-nature/_posts/2023-01-10-model-driven-app.md

 Relationships define how tables in the database relate to other tables.
 When working with the Power Platform there are two main relationship types to work with.

 A one-to-many relationship is when a row in the *Primary Table* is associated or reference many rows in the *Related Table*.
 In Power Apps there are actually three relationship types listed when creating a relationship.
 However, every one-to-many relationship is also a many-to-one relationship viewed from the perspective of the related table.
-For this type of relationship different relationship behaviors can be defined (e.g. cascading delete).
+For this type of relationship, different relationship behaviors can be defined (e.g. cascading delete).
 For more detail on the various behaviors and actions check out [Table Relationships](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/create-edit-entity-relationships){: .post__link} for more information.
 Power Apps does provide pre-defined behavior/action grouping that can be used.
 These include Referential Remove Link, Referential Restrict Delete, and Parental.

 A many-to-many relationship is when many rows in one table are associated or reference many rows in another table.